janlindblad/netconf-transaction-id/draft-lindblad-netconf-transaction-id.md

 * Updated the text on numerous points in order to answer questions that appeared on the mailing list.

+* Changed the document structure into a general transaction id part and one etag specific part.

 * Renamed entag attribute to etag, prefix to txid, namespace to urn:ietf:params:xml:ns:yang:ietf-netconf-txid.